 The Business Outlook Series was established in 2012 by The West Australian in association with Curtin Business School (CBS).
 It is a Curtin-funded project which was developed to promote the talent, and research of academics and researchers of Curtin University with an opportunity to showcase their research.
-The Business Outlook Series is now into its fourth year and aims to bring together experts to discuss issues of relevance to WA.
+The Business Outlook Series aims to bring together experts to discuss issues of relevance to WA.

 SevenWest Outlook Series 2016